dengdenglele/can-it-run-colrev/fix-docker.md

-- issues with "docker run hello-world"
+# Issue 1: "docker run hello-world" breaks pytest
 - this prevents pytest to run correctly

-- "docker ps -a" gets clumped up
-  - also due to pytest
-  - python with tag 3.9 and image ID deb23f81edc8

-# "pytest tests/1_env/docker_manager_test.py" fails
+- "pytest tests/1_env/docker_manager_test.py" fails

-The "docker_manager_test.py" file is causing issues and should be rewritten/corrected
+- The "docker_manager_test.py" file is causing issues and should be rewritten/corrected

 ## Issue